-Health care reform meant insurance companies couldn't dictate our lives anymore as patients - we could actually breathe because we had more legal protections.
-Health care reform meant our elected officials were standing up for us patients - they refused to watch us be kicked lower than our illnesses had already made us go.
+Health care reform meant insurance companies couldn't dictate our lives anymore as patients, or at least as much.
+We could actually breathe because we had more legal protections.
+Health care reform meant our elected officials were standing up for us patients: They refused to watch us go lower than our illnesses had already made us go.

 Patients dream again

-It meant we could dream again, not be bound in jobs we hated because we had other ways to get coverage.
+It meant we could dream again, not be bound in jobs we hated because we had other ways to get health coverage.
 It meant we didn't need to fear if we went a day without coverage, removing pre-existing condition clauses allowed us to be covered ASAP.
-It meant we didn't need to fear when the recurrence or follow-up survivorship care plans were dealt - if we had insurance, it would cover it.
+It meant we didn't need to fear when the recurrence or follow-up survivorship care plans were dealt.
+If we had insurance, it would cover it.

 The changes put into place made us feel like we mattered, someone cared.

 Survival felt more like an asset and strength, and not a black mark or weakness.

 Was the health care reform law perfect?
 No. Did it have improvements that needed fixed and adjusted?
 Yes.
 But all big changes and overhauls bring the need for continual updates.
 Just ask anyone who's survived a few years of marriage.

 It takes communication, comprise and a commitment to protect a shared value.
 And that's what grieves me so deeply when lawmakers don't support patient protections put into place by health care reform.

 It shows there's not a shared value of protecting patients at all costs: the sick, weak and weary (those who need our help the most).
 It's about profits and protecting those who are well.